 London’s Piccadilly Circus has recently upgraded its famous video screens to 4K, summoning a truly Blade Runner-style nightscape to passersby.
-And you can even find a wide variety of for your projects, from libraries such as iStock by Getty Images.
+And you can even find a wide variety of 4K stock footage for your projects, from libraries such as iStock by Getty Images.

 In 2017, in short, 4K is something that every agency has to get on board with.
 In this post, we check out four agencies that harnessed the power of 4K within their recent projects.

 A global agency headquartered in London, Manning Gottlieb OMD recently completed a global Facebook first for Renault at the Goodwood Festival of Speed.
 The agency published and promoted a 4K Facebook livestream that switched between 2D and 360 video.

 “The brief was all about creating the most immersive experience possible for all the petrol heads who wish they could have been at the event but weren’t,” explains Tom Langan, social media manager and content marketing evangelist for Manning Gottlieb OMD.
 “So quality and the way the assets played out were vitally important.”

 It was vital, then, that the agency filmed everything in 4K.
 “We’re at a point with technology now where the equipment and software required to film and publish live in 4K wasn’t really an issue,” Langan adds.
 “The cameras were small, lightweight and no harder to use than regular non-4K equipment.
 From a production perspective, there really was no good reason not to film everything that way.”